About the site

 If your upload fails, it is probably because:

 Occasionally the uploaded picture does not look like you expected.
-It may appear inverted, rotated, or even larger that you thought.
+It may appear inverted, rotated, or even larger than you thought.

-JPEG images can contain display information such as rotation or inverting.
+JPEG images can contain display information such as rotation or inversion.
 In effect, graphical applications render the JPEG and then apply a transform.
-For the types of photo forensics performed on this site, addition transformations may distort the image.
+For the types of photo forensics performed on this site, additional transformations may distort the image.
 As a result, post-rendering transformations are not applied.
 Images may appear rotated, flipped, or inverted depending on the post-rendering transformations.

 In rare cases, pictures retrieved from a URL upload may appear broken.
 With JPEG images, they will usually render the top part of the image, but the bottom part will appear as a gray box.
 This happens when the server hosting the picture cannot provide it within a reasonable timeframe.
 Either the hosting server is slow, or there is a significant network delay that is causing the download to timeout.